 - Click the Save button when you are done.

-- The library will now be updated and then again automatically when Serviio looks for added files (by default every 5 minutes).
+- The library will now be updated and then kept up-to-date when Serviio detects new or updated files.

 - Note that when you add a large amount of files (e.g. during your initial setting up) it might take cosiderable amount of time (even several hours) to properly locate metadata for all your files (especially if you are using online sources for metadata searching).

-- You can force checking for new or updated files (without waiting for the automatic check) by clicking "Force files check" button.
+- You can force checking for new or updated files by clicking "Force refresh" button.